CleverPet/HackerPet_Setup/ReadMe.md

 https://www.python.org/downloads/

 For windows open the cmd prompt
-Run the cleverPet_Setup.bat
+Run the HackerPet_Setup.bat

 or for mac or linux run
-python cleverPet_Setup.py
+python HackerPet_Setup.py

 Any issues, email support@clever.pet